-Good Education Group’s The Good University Guide 2017 shows that 100% of pharmacy graduates from the university are securing full-time jobs within four months of their graduation.
+Good Education Media’s The Good University Guide 2017 shows that 100% of pharmacy graduates from the university are securing full-time jobs within four months of their graduation.

-According to Good Education Group spokesperson Ross White, these results show that health and science graduates are in demand.
+According to Good Education Media spokesperson Ross White, these results show that health and science graduates are in demand.